av1-community-contributors/codec-wiki/docs/video/AVC.md

 :::warning Help Wanted
 This section is in need of contributions.
 If you believe you can help, please see our [Contribution Guide](../contribution-guide.md) to get started as a contributor!
 :::

+H.264, also known as AVC (Advanced Video Coding), is a video compression standard that has played a significant role in multimedia codec technology.
+H.264 revolutionized video encoding by offering vastly more efficient compression than predecessors, and has been the nearly universal defacto video compression standard since.
+Its history is marked by continuous refinement and widespread adoption, especially as it pertains to the highly optimized [x264](../encoders/x264.md) video encoder.
+Despite being over a decade old, H.264 remains relevant today.
+Newer codecs like [H.265](../video/HEVC.md), [VP9](../video/VP9.md), and [AV1](../video/AV1.md) aim to provide more efficient compression than H.264 but are currently not as universal.
+The choice between these codecs largely depends on the specific requirements of the application, compatibility and support, and the balance between compression efficiency and computational complexity.